A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Outline of the Proofs

 \subsection{Second moment estimates}

 To control the fluctuations in the process, we will need good second moment bounds.
 Given $A \in \R$ and $t \geq 0$, let

 There is nothing particularly special about these functions.
 We will need to split the integrals that arise in our second moment bounds into several cases, and these functions will give convenient points at which to split, taking into account condition \eqref{dcond} in Lemma \ref{dapprox4}.
+It is worth noting that when $t\asymp \rho/\beta$, $l(t)$ is of order $\rho^2/\beta$ which is the same order as $L$, so $K_A(t)$ is really a long way below $L$ (and $L_A$).
+On the other hand, when $t\asymp \beta^{-2/3}$, which is much smaller than $\rho/\beta$, we have $l(t)\asymp \beta^{-1/3}$, which is the same order as the second-order term in $L$.

 Let $\varphi: (-\infty, L_A) \rightarrow \R$ be a measurable function.
 Lemma \ref{2momprop} establishes a second moment bound for the quantity $V_{\varphi, n, A}(t)$ defined in (\ref{Vdef}).
 This bound will help us to control the fluctuations of the number of particles at time $t$ in the interval $(K_A(t), L_A)$.
 The particles outside this interval will be controlled by other methods.
 Note that in Lemma \ref{2momprop}, the time $t$ and the function $\varphi$ are implicitly allowed to depend on $n$.